Government of Illinois: Legislature

 The Illinois General Assembly is the state legislature, composed of the 118-member Illinois House of Representatives and the 59-member Illinois Senate.
-The members of the General Assembly are elected at the beginning of each even-numbered year.
 Representatives elect from their chamber a Speaker and Speaker pro tempore, and senators elect from the chamber a President of the Senate.

 The Governor has different types of vetoes, such as a full veto, reduction veto, and an amendatory veto, but the General Assembly has the power to override gubernatorial vetoes through a three-fifths majority vote of each chamber.
 The General Assembly's session laws are published in the official Laws of Illinois.
 The Illinois Compiled Statutes (ILCS) are the codified statutes of a general and permanent nature.

 Judiciary

 The Supreme Court has limited original jurisdiction and has final appellate jurisdiction.
 It has mandatory jurisdiction in capital cases and cases where the constitutionality of laws has been called into question, and has discretionary jurisdiction from the Appellate Court.
 The Appellate Court is the court of first appeal for civil and criminal cases rising in the Illinois circuit courts.

 The circuit courts are trial courts of original jurisdiction.
-There are 24 judicial circuits in the state, each comprising one or more of Illinois' 102 counties.
+There are 25 judicial circuits in the state (24 numbered circuits and one for Cook County), each comprising one or more of Illinois' 102 counties.
 The circuit court has general jurisdiction and can decide, with few exceptions, any kind of case.

-Capital city
+Capital

-Springfield is designated as the Illinois capital.
-Many State of Illinois bureaucrats work in offices in Springfield, and it is the regular meeting place of the Illinois General Assembly.
-All persons elected in a statewide manner in Illinois are required to have at least one residence in Springfield, and the state government funds these residences.
+Springfield is the state capital.
+Many state offices are in Springfield, and it is the regular meeting place of the Illinois General Assembly.
+All officers chosen in statewide elections are required to have at least one residence in Springfield, funded by the state government.